Checkmarx/kics/docs/integrations_circleci.md

 ```

-After running a pipeline you will be able to see the Run KICS step inside the workflow details:
+After running a pipeline, you will be able to see "Run KICS" step inside workflow's details:

 <img src="https://raw.githubusercontent.com/Checkmarx/kics/master/docs/img/circleci-build.png" width="850">